Special representatives of complexified K\"ahler classes: Threefolds

 The perturbation theory for dHYM solutions around the large volume limit has been studied in much greater generality (for all ranks) in \cite{Dervan_Zconnections}.
 In our particular case, the results of \cite[Section 4.1]{Dervan_Zconnections} show that, for fixed background K\"ahler form $\omega_t$ and $\delta$, the equation

-is solvable with respect to $\eta_t$, with uniform estimates, for all sufficiently small $\varepsilon$.
+is solvable with respect to $\eta_t$, with uniform estimates \emph{with respect to $\omega_t$}, for all sufficiently small $\varepsilon$.
 In particular, the initial bound \eqref{InitialBound3d} can be achieved.
 Then, the estimates on $\omega_t$ obtained in Section \ref{ToricEstimatesSec}, using the scalar curvature equation

 and the uniform bound

 for all sufficiently small $\varepsilon, \delta$ (which follows at once from \eqref{TopAngle3d} and \eqref{BasicBound3d}), show that the estimates on $\eta_t$ are in fact uniform with respect to $t$.
 These are valid for the range of the coupling constant